Sign In Register

 Safety Score1.0 / 5.0

-Lincoln has an average annual temperature of 43°F (6°C).
+Lincoln has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 15°F in January while summers reach 69°F in July.
-Annual precipitation is 44.3 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 44.3 inches.
 Air quality is rated Good with a median AQI of 34.
+The city sits at an elevation of 217 feet.

 Temperature